icsi-berkeley/ecg-specializer/specializer_tutorial.md

 ```
 Sample ontology lattice excerpt (Oliva, Feldman, Gilardi, & Dodge, 2013)

 **Object-Descriptors:** In the sentence given previously ("Robot1, move to the big blue box"), three of these roles are referenced.
 The mover is "Robot1", the actionary is "move", and the goal is "the big blue box".
 In this case, the goal is a description of an object, not a reference to a particular instance (such as Box1).
 In order to include all of the relevant information about the goal, the Specializer represents the goal as a general Object Descriptor, which is a Python dictionary embedded within the larger template.
-The Specializer performs a depth-first-search3 on the SemSpec and collects relevant information about the object, adding it to the object descriptor.
+The Specializer performs a depth-first-search [^3] on the SemSpec and collects relevant information about the object, adding it to the object descriptor.
 Ultimately, the Object Descriptor looks like this:

 ```
 Object-Descriptor: {type: box,